 Leicestershire County Council Homes

-Children's establishments run by Leicestershire County Council.
+Children's establishments run (at some time in their history) by Leicestershire County Council.

 - Ashby-de-la-Zouch Union / Leicestershire Council Home, Burton Road, Ashby de la Zouch*

 - Barrow-upon-Soar Union / Leicestershire Council Home, Rothley, Barrow upon Soar*

 - The Holt Reception Home, Birstall Road, Birstall

 - 1/2/4 The Drive, Cosby Road, Countesthorpe

 - Residential Nursery, The Drive, Cosby Road, Countesthorpe